 Identification and integration of major components of operations and logistics management and their impact on organizational productivity and performance.
+Lecture, lab.
+Prerequisite: QBA 221.

 502 Operations and Logistics Management.
-(3) F, S
+(3) F. S

 Conceptual foundations for the total operations and logistics functions for all types of organizations.
 Application of analytical methods to production problems.
 Prerequisites: ECN 502; QBA 502.